SenseLogic/CODA/README.md

     TANK_SHELL.cs
     ```

-* Group the class elements by category, declared in the same predefined order :
+* Group the class elements by category, and declare them in this order :

     *   Imports.
     *   Types.